jjn7702/SECJ1023-PT2/Submission/sec08_23242/Potential_Insurance/Proposal/readme.md

 |6|EXIT|

 • 3.1 Find Restaurant <br>
   &nbsp;&nbsp; - Option 1-4 will display the restaurant list by self typing, or based on the recommendation, type of restaurant, promotion.
-The recommendation is based on the rating.
+The recommendation is based on the rating.  <br>

 • 3.2 Favourite restaurant list  <br>
   &nbsp;&nbsp; - Users can add their favourite restaurant in the list.
-It is convenient for users to retrieve restaurants in the future.
+It is convenient for users to retrieve restaurants in the future.  <br>

 • 3.3 Rate restaurant <br>
-  &nbsp;&nbsp; - User can rate the selected restaurant, the feedback and rating will be recorded and use to build the recommended restaurant list
+  &nbsp;&nbsp; - User can rate the selected restaurant, the feedback and rating will be recorded and use to build the recommended restaurant list  <br>

 <b> * User proceed to Step 4 if they choose option 1-5 </b>